KONICA M HEXANON 28mm

 Review

-After screwing in, the lens hood can be rotated 120 degrees and moved to a position where it does not get in the way of the viewfinder frame.
-There is no fixing device, so the position may shift within the camera bag.
+After screwing in, the lens hood can be rotated approximately 120 degrees and moved to a position where it does not get in the way of the viewfinder frame.
+There is no mechanism to fix rotation, so the position may shift within the camera bag.

 There is a detailed explanation of the lens in the technical report, but the lens is constructed to be nearly symmetrical based on a retrofocus structure.
-You can tell that this is a newly designed lens because the front lens is not very distorted.
+For a wide-angle lens, the front-most lens doesn’t have that much distortion, which gives you the impression that it’s a newly designed lens.

-The exterior is based on black with red accents, and although it is not glamorous, it has a simple and sturdy impression.
+The exterior is based on black with red accents, and although it is not flashy, it gives a simple and sturdy impression.

-It is larger than the aspherical Elmarit 28mm, but smaller than the spherical Elmarit, making it a sufficiently compact lens.
+Although it is larger than the aspherical Elmarit 28mm, it is smaller and more compact than the spherical Elmarit.

 With its vivid colors and delicate depiction, it is a fully accomplished modern 28mm lens.

-The camera used with this lens is a LEICAM8, and the sensor is APS-H size with x1.33, so it is not possible to evaluate the image quality of the peripheral areas.
-I think it would be nice to have an example of a full-frame sensor, but I was in a fierce battle with the 28mm focal length I own, and I sold it before I bought the M9 because I didn’t use it often enough.
+The camera used with this lens is a Leica M8, and the sensor is APS-H size with x1.33, so it is not possible to evaluate the image quality of the peripheral areas.
+I think it would be nice to have an example of a full-frame sensor, but I was in a fierce battle with the 28mm focal length I own, and I sold it before I bought the Leica M9 because I didn’t use it often.

 Specification